-Neptune Wood, named after HMS Neptune, was created in 2005 as part of a nation-wide project to commemorate the 200th anniversary of the Battle of Trafalgar and the death of Nelson.
+Neptune Wood was created in 2005 as part of a nation-wide project to commemorate the 200th anniversary of the Battle of Trafalgar and the death of Nelson.
+It is named after HMS Neptune.

 Bringing History to Life

 To celebrate the 200th anniversary, The Woodland Trust embarked on a national project to plant one woodland for each of the 27 ships of the British fleet.
-This was because trees and timber played a crucial part in our maritime past, all ships of the British fleet were built using Oak which was strong and plentiful.
-The Neptune ship was the third ship of the line and is renowned for towing Nelson’s flagship, HMS Victory, into Gibraltar with Nelson’s body on board.
+This was because trees and timber played a crucial part in our maritime past; all ships of the British fleet were built using oak which was strong and plentiful.
+HMS Neptune was the third ship of the line and is renowned for towing Nelson’s flagship, HMS Victory, into Gibraltar with Nelson’s body on board.

 Earth Trust and the Community